-Advocacy messaging is mainly orientated to identify actions at national level because that's where WBU believes the change needs to happen.
-So, for WBU the idea is how we can equip our national members with concrete tools and practical guidelines for advocacy efforts during the pandemic.
+Advocacy messaging is mainly orientated to identify actions at national level because that is where WBU believes the change needs to happen.
+So, for WBU the idea is how they can equip their national members with concrete tools and practical guidelines for advocacy efforts during the pandemic.
 The key findings of the survey, were actually to try and identify what members should do, or what members could do in supporting their individual affiliates.

-Concluding remarks: The role of OPDs in unofficial data collection, some take-away messages
+Concluding remarks: The role of OPDs in unofficial data collection, some take away messages